mikaelvesavuori/dorametrix/README.md

 #### Optional

+- `custom.config.maxDateRange`: This defaults to `30` which is a reasonable default.
 - `custom.config.tableName`: This defaults to `dorametrix` but can be changed.

 ### Optional: Set up your incident handling webhook